 Hamill credits his family life in Hoboken with Sinatra’s tenacity.
 “Just talking to him here and there, I got a sense that it was built in.
 I’m not sure whether that was from his father, but it was most likely from his Mother, Dolly.”

-Dolly Sinatra moved form Italy to America at a very young age.
+Dolly Sinatra moved from Italy to America at a very young age.
 She married Marty Sinatra, and became quite the local political force.
 In 1919 she chained herself to Hoboken City Hall.
 Soon after that, she became head of the local Democratic ward.
 The Irish, who ran Hoboken at the time, used Dolly’s influence to secure the Italian votes.
 Eventually the Sinatra family opened a tavern called Marty O’Brien’s on the corner of 4th & Jefferson.

 “I remember he told me, ‘My mother kept a bat behind the bar, and she’d go WHACK, and then hug me… and I married the same woman every time,’” recalls Hamill.